ldoocy/project_template/README.md

 ##### Requirements

-* The model shall produce agent behavior that replicates real observed behavior (assessed looking at real human behavior data)
+* The model shall produce agent behavior that replicates human behavior under similar circumstances (assessed looking at real human behavior data)
 * The model shall include individual characteristics that each agent will have (e.g., personality type)
 * Agents in the model shall behave according to both individual characteristics, as well as social factors
 * The model shall simulate collective behavior in different physical environments